dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/cascadingdropdown/using-cascadingdropdown-with-a-database-vb.md

 uid: web-forms/overview/ajax-control-toolkit/cascadingdropdown/using-cascadingdropdown-with-a-database-vb
 title: "Using CascadingDropDown with a Database (VB) | Microsoft Docs"
 author: wenz
-description: "The CascadingDropDown control in the AJAX Control Toolkit extends a DropDownList control so that changes in one DropDownList loads associated values in anoth..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 97a3d33c-c856-43f3-8acb-f1ccbc48221a
+description: "The CascadingDropDown control in the AJAX Control Toolkit extends a DropDownList control so that changes in one DropDownList loads associated values in anoth...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 97a3d33c-c856-43f3-8acb-f1ccbc48221a